-So far, more than 7,000 young cyclists have been trained and hundreds of coveted Bikeability badges have been awarded.
-The ultimate vision is that no child should leave primary school without the opportunity to take part in Bikeability training.
+So far, more than 2 million young cyclists have been trained across the country and thousands of coveted Bikeability badges have been awarded.
+The ultimate vision is that no child should leave primary school without the opportunity to take part in Bikeability

 The Three Levels